greglook/whidbey/README.md

 on the server that searches the current namespace for matching symbols.
 The client then `read-string`s the response to get the list of matches.

-If we just pretty-printing _all_ `eval` requests, the results to requests like these would contain extra whitespace and ASCII color codes, which break the Clojure reader.
+If we just pretty-printed _all_ `eval` requests, the results to requests like these would contain extra whitespace and ANSI color codes, which break the Clojure reader.
 We need to be able to select when to use a custom renderer and when plain strings are desirable, and the REPL client is the only place we can do that.